Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         to signal sample description of the text stream [[!MPEG4-30]
      5. These boxes SHOULD signal the mime type and specifics as described in [[!MPEGCMAF]] sections 11.3 ,11.4 and 11.5
-     6. The boxes described 2-4 must be present in the init fragment ([=ftyp=] + [=moov=]) or cmaf header for the given track
+     6. The boxes described in 2-4 must be present in the init fragment ([=ftyp=] + [=moov=]) or cmaf header for the given track
      7. subtitles in CTA-608 and CTA-708 format SHOULD be conveyed following the recommendation section 11.5 in [[!MPEGCMAF]] via Supplemental Enhancement Information SEI messages in the video track [[!MPEGCMAF]]
-     8. The [=ftyp=] box in the init fragment for the track containing timed text, images, captions and sub-titles MAY use signalling using CMAF profiles based on [[!MPEGCMAF]]
+     8. The [=ftyp=] box in the CMAF Header for the track containing timed text, images, captions and sub-titles MAY use signalling using CMAF profiles based on [[!MPEGCMAF]]